EpicEric/sandhole/book/src/exposing_your_first_service.md

 ## Automatic reconnection

-If you'd like to have persistent tunnels, use a tool like `autossh` with the `-M 0` option to automatically reconnect when disconnected.
+If you'd like to have persistent tunnels, use a tool like `autossh` to automatically reconnect when disconnected.
 Note that you might be assigned a new subdomain or port through disconnects, depending on the server configuration.

 For a container-based alternative, [check out the Docker Compose client example](https://github.com/EpicEric/sandhole/tree/main/docker-compose-example/client) in the repository.